 With nice string separation and high output, these pickups can fit in a variety of situations and genres.
 We particularly liked how quiet they were, even at high-gain settings with saturation.

 This set of pickups sounds really good and offers you a modern take on the Tele sound.
-With tons of output and virtually no noise, these EMGs are great for folks that want to play modern or heavier styles of music.
+With tons of output and virtually no noise, these EMGs are great for folks wanting to play modern or heavier styles of music.
 Those looking for a traditional tone may want to consider other options.

 Verdict: The EMG T System Active Single-Coil Pickups feature a high output and are voiced for the modern guitar player.
-They are versatile and very practical as they offer solderless installation.
+They are versatile and very practical, as they offer solderless installation.